 Land, buildings, and equipment are stated at cost at the date of purchase or fair value at date of donation in the case of gifts.
-Accumulated depreciation is computed on a straightline basis over the estimated useful lives of the assets: 50 years for buildings and certain improvements, 20 years for building improvements, and 5 years for furniture and equipment.
+Depreciation is computed on a straight-line basis over the estimated useful lives of the assets: 50 years for buildings and certain improvements, 20 years for building improvements, and 5 years for furniture and equipment.